mesonbuild/meson-python/docs/how-to-guides/shared-libraries.rst

    to be within the Python package's tree, or rely on ``meson-python`` to fold it into the wheel when it'd otherwise be installed to ``libdir``.

-Option (1) tends to be easier, so unless the library of interest cannot be built as a static library or it would inflate the wheel size too much because it's needed by multiple Python extension modules, we recommend trying option (1) first.
+Static linking tends to be easier, and it is the recommended solution, unless the library of interest cannot be built as a static library or it would inflate the wheel size too much because it's needed by multiple Python extension modules.

-A typical C or C++ project providing a library to link against tends to provide (a) one or more ``library()`` targets, which can be built as shared, static, or both, and (b) headers, pkg-config files, tests and perhaps other development targets that are needed to use the ``library()`` target(s).
-One of the challenges to use such projects as a subproject is that the headers and other installable targets are targeting system locations (e.g., ``<prefix>/include/``) which isn't supported by wheels and hence ``meson-python`` errors out when it encounters such an install target.
-This is perhaps the main issue one encounters with subproject usage, and the following two sections discuss how options (1) and (2) can work around that.

 Static library from subproject
 ------------------------------

-The major advantage of building a library target as static and folding it directly into an extension module is that no targets from the subproject need to be installed.
-To configure the subproject for this use case, add the following to the ``pyproject.toml`` file of your package:
+The major advantage of building a library target as static and folding it directly into an extension module is that the RPATH or the DLL search path do not need to be adjusted and no targets from the subproject need to be installed.
+To ensures that ``library()`` targets are built as static, and that no parts of the subprojects are installed, the following configuration can be added in ``pyproject.toml`` to ensure the relevant options are passed to Meson:

 .. code-block:: toml

     [tool.meson-python.args]
     setup = ['--default-library=static']
     install = ['--skip-subprojects']

-This ensures that ``library`` targets are built as static, and nothing gets installed.

 To then link against the static library in the subproject, say for a subproject named ``bar`` with the main library target contained in a ``bar_dep`` dependency,